nexusformat/communications/2015/NXvalidate/white_paper.md

 ..
 This API would look much more clear in C++ as a class (or classes)

+.. use standard C++ libraries to handle such things as the symbol table

+.. use libxml2 as XML parsing library

 ..
 As for the NXDL definitions, there should be separate C++ class code to manage a local cache of NXDL files.
 They do not take up much space.
    The local cache can be compared with the online repository